tgreenidge/portfolio/_posts/blog/2015-11-27-bubble-sort.markdown

 **Iteration 3**

-On the 3rd iteration, since all the elements are in order, no swapping occurs as we move through the array and compare elements.
+* On the 3rd iteration, since all the elements are in order, no swapping occurs as we move through the array and compare elements.

 {:.centered}
 ```
 [-5, -1, 0, 1, 6]
 ```

 I believe this is a piece of information that was missing from my algorithm, since my solution ignores the fact that an array may already be sorted, causing unecessary work to be performed.
-Basically, the logic only needs to be repeated until no swapping occurs.
-In my example this occurs after the 3rd iteration of this process, however, my algorithms required 2 more iterations to be performed.
+Basically, the logic only needs to be repeated when swapping occurs, and stops if no swapping takes place.
+In my example swapping stops after the 2nd iteration of this process (on the 3rd iteration), however, my algorithms required 2 more iterations to be performed.

 ### My Iterative Solution  - Refactored
 I refactored my iterative approach to include a "swapped" variable that flags anytime elements are swapped in the array.
-I do like however, that my original solution avoids iterating through the entire array by ignoring elements that have already been sorted at the end of the array, so I kept that logic in my refactor.

 {% highlight javascript %}
 function bubbleSort(array) {